tngus4334/tngus4334/README.md

 ## 🤭I'm interested in
-- 🍸Cocktail : I got a certificate of Craftsman Bartende
+- 🍸Cocktail : I got a certificate of Craftsman Bartender
 - 🍳Cooking : My best dish is sweet and sour pork
 - 🎧️DJing : I once did a DJ performance in a club
 <br>